 How is my placement assessed?

 You must produce a portfolio during your placements in year two and three.
 These include self-reflection pieces, which will help you become a more proficient practitioner.
 You will also produce material for the organisation where you are on placement.
 These could include, health promotional leaflets, reports or strategies.

 How long do my placements last?

-In the first year you will spend 37.5hrs in a health care setting and 37.5 in a social care setting.
 In the second year, you are expected to undertake a minimum of 150 hrs, and in the third year 225hrs in management practice.
 Employers prefer these hours to be completed over the period of the academic year so they can get to know you and ensure they can meet their placement learning outcomes.
 This also allows students with jobs or families to do the placement alongside their other commitments.

 Where possible, we encourage you to opt for the long placement as these often provide the opportunity to be involved in longer term projects, with more responsibility.
 We also encourage you to become volunteers of your host organisation.
 This then allows you to access the valuable additional training that is available to volunteers.

 Yes, you organise your own placements, with the support of the academic team.

 Healthcare placements could include:

 Social care placements could include organisations that care for people with:

 Students have recently undertaken placements at the following organisations: